47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-Yes, let's think!
-We compile Kotlin source code.
+Let's think, we compile Kotlin source code.
 BTW!
 The Kotlin compiler doesn't transpile Java code as some people think.
 It's a compiler!

 ---